 The most common conditions that cause elbow pain are tennis elbow and golfer's elbow, which are both types of tendinitis (inflammation of tendons), while other causes include bursitis, arthritis, cubital tunnel syndrome and radial tunnel syndrome.
 If any of these conditions develop, you will likely experience pain and tenderness on the inside or outside of your elbow-which may also spread to the upper or lower arm-and it's usually worse when you lift or grip objects, make a fist, open doors or raise your hand.

 Rest, exercises and wearing a brace are best for elbow pain

-Most types of elbow pain don't require intense treatment like surgery and will improve on their own if a few important steps are followed.
+Most types of elbow pain don't require surgery and will improve on their own if a few important steps are followed.
 If you've been experiencing any sort of elbow pain, the best possible approach you can take is to:

 - Ease the strain: rest your elbow by trying to avoid or limit involvement in any activities that demand too much use of the wrist or forearm, and/or take frequent breaks while doing them

 - Work on your form: if you play golf, tennis or any other sport that may aggravate your elbow, take lessons from an experienced professional to modify your form and reduce the strain on your elbow

 - Ice: apply ice to your elbow for 20-30 minutes every 3-4 hours for a few days

 - Massage: apply firm pressure to the sore area and massage around and over it for 1-3 minutes and repeat 4-6 times a day

 - Bracing: wearing a elbow brace can also help by providing additional stability, protection and pain relief, and most braces can be worn while participating in physical activities